Neradon/NeraTools/README.md

 VRChat Avatar tools to make stuff easier.
 Will expand in the future

-# DynamicBonesOverview
+# PhysicBones/DynamicBonesOverview
 ![image](https://user-images.githubusercontent.com/1348522/148695013-a3e3a19a-0af4-4661-b495-fbd618f482c7.png)
 <br>
-Adds a window to easily see all dynamic bones on an avatar and edit/copy/paste them.
+Adds a window to easily see all dynamic/physic bones on an avatar and edit/copy/paste them.